Genesis 17 – God Reaffirms the Covenant

 Then Abram fell on his face, and God talked with him, saying: “As for Me, behold, My covenant is with you, and you shall be a father of many nations.
 No longer shall your name be called Abram, but your name shall be Abraham; for I have made you a father of many nations.
 I will make you exceedingly fruitful; and I will make nations of you, and kings shall come from you.
 And I will establish My covenant between Me and you and your descendants after you in their generations, for an everlasting covenant, to be God to you and your descendants after you.
 Also I give to you and your descendants after you the land in which you are a stranger, all the land of Canaan, as an everlasting possession; and I will be their God.”

-a.
-No longer shall your name be called Abram, but your name shall be Abraham: To encourage Abram’s faith in the promise of descendants, God changed Abram’s name from Abram (father of many) to Abraham (father of many nations).
+b.
+No longer shall your name be called Abram, but your name shall be Abraham: To encourage Abram’s faith in the promise of descendants through Sarai, God changed Abram’s name from Abram (father of many) to Abraham (father of many nations).

 i.
-There was, no doubt, a sense in which Abram – “father of many” – was a hard name to bear for a man who was the father of none, especially in a culture where inquiry about one’s personal life was a courteous practice.
-Now God went a step further and made his name “father of many nations.”
-It is almost preposterous for a childless man to have such a name.
+There was, no doubt, a sense in which Abram, “father of many,” was a hard name to bear for a man who was the father of none, especially in a culture where inquiry about one’s personal life was a courteous practice.
+Now, God went a step further and made his name “father of many nations.”
+It was almost crazy for a childless man to have such a name.

 iii.
 There are many wonderful name changes in the Bible, such as when God changed Jacob’s name to Israel (Genesis 32:28), and when He changed Simon’s name to Peter (Mark 3:16).
 God promises a wonderful new name to every overcomer in Him (Revelation 2:17).

 iv.
-God gives us many names in faith (saint, righteous, chosen, royal priesthood, sons of God, and so forth), and He knows He will accomplish the meaning of the name in us – even it if seems preposterous.
+God gives us many names in faith (saint, righteous, chosen, royal priesthood, sons of God, and so forth), and He knows He will accomplish the meaning of the name in us – even it if seems somewhat crazy.